Open-Research-Program/HCOE/README.md

 - Courage

 Desire to improve quality of research skills and understanding, including but not limited to
-- Improve analytical skills \newline
+- Improve analytical skills
-- Research Best Practices  \newline
+- Research Best Practices
-- Research Fundamentals and Principles \newline
+- Research Fundamentals and Principles
-- Academic peer-reviewed writing (proposals, manuscripts, grants) \newline
+- Academic peer-reviewed writing
-- Academic Oral Presentations \newline
+- Academic Oral Presentations